Greashun/BinaryTreeTutorial/README.md

 By now you should have constructed a binary tree with methods to insert and find value(s).
 Let us talk about the time complexity when using these methods.
 In a best case scenario, the time it would insert/find value(s) is O(log(n)) if the tree is balanced; however, the worse case scenario when the tree is non-balanced, the time it would it take would be O(n).

 <p align="center"><img src="./media/image44.png"></p>
-Figure 38.
+<p align="center">Figure 38.
 "Binary Search Tree Data structure".
-Interview Cake.
+Interview Cake.</p>

 The time it would take to insert/find values in a non-balanced tree poorly performs due to operations.
 This means each time a method visits a node it would take more resources to find the correct node and return a result.
 Remember a binary tree sorts its values to the left or the right based on the root value and the inserted value.
 Because the non-balanced tree does not fit this characteristics the operation time takes far longer compared to a balanced one.